-- · Limit your movements, this helps prevent static electricity building up around you. - Prevent others from touching the card or other components. - Handle the card by its edges only.
+- Limit your movements to prevent static electricity building up around you. - Prevent others from touching the card or other components. - · Handle the card by its edges only.
 Do not touch exposed circuitry and components. - 5.
 Remove the card from the bus slot in the host computer. - 6.
 Insert one of the new batteries into the battery tray provided with the kit.
 Align the + on the battery with the + on the battery tray (the end with the red wire).
-Connect the tray wires to the J10 connector located near the RS-232 serial port, as shown in Figure 8 on page 44.
-The connector is polarized to ensure a proper connection. - Attention: Any loss of power erases data stored in the card's protected memory.
-To prevent loss, ensure that the battery tray contains a fresh battery and is attached to the J10 connector. - 7.
-Remove the battery attention labels from the battery holders on the card.
+Connect the tray wires to the J10 connector located near the RS-232 serial port, as shown in Figure 9 on page 48.
+The connector is polarized to ensure a correct connection.

+Attention: Any loss of power erases data stored in the protected memory of the card.
+To prevent loss, ensure that the battery tray contains a fresh battery and is attached to the J10 connector.

+- 7. Remove the battery attention labels from the battery holders on the card.
 These labels can be torn off and discarded.
 They are to be replaced by the spare labels included in the kit. - 8.
 Remove the battery from the BT1 position.
 To eject the battery, turn the coprocessor over and insert a small object, such as a screwdriver, through the hole to eject the battery. - 9.
 Replace the battery in the BT1 position with a new battery. - 10.
 Replace the battery in the BT2 position with the battery in the battery tray.
 The new battery already installed in the BT1 position provides power to the adapter while you perform this step. - 11.
 Remove the battery holder from the J10 connector. - 12.
 Reapply the spare battery attention labels onto the holders on the card covering the batteries. - 13.
-Reinstall the coprocessor into the PCI-X bus slot, and be sure the card is fully seated. - 14.
-Replace the host computer's cover. - 15.
+Reinstall the coprocessor into the PCI-X bus slot, and be sure that the card is fully seated.

+- 14. Replace the cover of the host computer. - 15.
 Reconnect the power cable and any other cables you disconnected. - 16.
 Power on the computer.
 The card runs its power on self-test (POST). - 17.
 Reinstall the adapter.